Fearless in pursuit of purpose

 A global university

-The new Molecular Horizons building currently under construction on the Wollongong Campus and due for completion in 2019, will provide scientists with world-leading technologies to help undercover ways of detecting and attacking disease.
+UOW’s new $80 million Molecular and Life Sciences Facility is currently under construction on the Wollongong campus and is due for completion in 2019.
+Molecular Horizons will provide scientists with world-leading technologies to help uncover ways of detecting and attacking disease.
 With these technologies, there is potential for researchers to create personalised medicine to treat cancer and reverse Alzheimer’s disease.